 This for many people trying to lose weight is the crux of the matter.

-These causes metabolic problems in the body.
-Your body is supposed to work on feedback mechanisms, that act as gatekeepers so that certain functions do not go overboard.
+Hormone imbalances cause metabolic problems in the body.
+You see your body is supposed to work on feedback mechanisms that act as gatekeepers so that certain functions do not go overboard.

-Too much or too little production of a certain hormone can change the way your body functions, and change certain metabolic functions
+Too much or too little production of certain hormones can change the way your body functions, and change certain metabolic functions as well.

 There are several hormones that if out of balance can derail your weight loss even with dieting and exercising.
 Your body has an amazing design with several hormones that work in harmony if all is working as it should.